-Connect the avalon_slave_0 port on vga_ball_0 to the h2f_lw_axi_master port on the hps_0 component (this is the slower bus from the ARM processors).
+Connect the avalon_slave_0 port on vga_ball_0 to the h2f_lw_axi_master port on the hps_0 component (this is the slower "lightweight" bus from the ARM processors).

 Double-click to export vga_ball_0's vga conduit in the Export column.
 Set the name of the export to vga.
+This is the name Platform Designer will use in the generated code.